the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 * (2) Don't show duplicated searches.
 Searching twice for "React" shouldn't create two different buttons.
 Hint: Adapt the `getLastSearches` function.
 * (3) Set the SearchForm component's input field value with the last search term if one of the buttons is clicked.

 The source of the five rendered buttons is the `getLastSearches` function.
 There, we take the array of `urls` and return the last five entries from it.
-Now we'll change this utility function to return the last six entries instead of five, removing the last one.
-Afterward, only the five *previous* searches are displayed as buttons.
+Now we'll change this utility function to return the last six entries instead of five, removing the last one, in order to not show the current search as button.
+Afterward, only the five *previous* searches are displayed as buttons:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~
-const getLastSearches = urls =>
+const getLastSearches = (urls) =>
   urls
 # leanpub-start-insert
     .slice(-6)